KiranCS-17/identity-managment/README.md

 by using CCEF to get the location information, user state, the user specific contexts.
 The other relative events from control plane elements are recorded as event data stored in UDSF.
 The event can be fully constructed based on the induced roaming.

+the CCEF can host the ML Training algorithm for prediction and pre/post detection of mobility context events.

 A hash-code is generated for this with input as Event data and stored against the time stamp in UDSF.